Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Introduction

 \section{Introduction}

 Epidemiological models (e.g., compartment models and individual-based models) are essential to study the effects of preventive measures \textit{in silico} \cite{Basta2009,Germann2006}.
-While individual-based models are typically associated with a greater model complexity and computational cost than compartment models, they allow for a more realistic evaluation of preventive strategies \cite{Eubank2006}.
-To capitalize on these advantages and to make it feasible to employ individual-based models, it is essential to use available computational resources as efficiently as possible.
+While individual-based disease transmission models are typically associated with greater model complexity and computational cost than compartment models, they allow for a more realistic evaluation of preventive strategies \cite{Eubank2006}, provided they are well informed \cite{willem2017lessons}.
+To capitalize on these advantages and to make it feasible to employ large-scale individual-based models, it is essential to use the computational resources as efficiently as possible.

 In the literature, a set of possible preventive strategies is typically evaluated by simulating each of the strategies an equal number of times \cite{Fumanelli2016,ferguson2005strategies,Chao2012}.
 However, this approach is computationally inefficient to identify the optimal preventive strategies, as a large proportion of computational resources will be used to evaluate sub-optimal strategies.
 Furthermore, a consensus on the required number of model evaluations per strategy is currently lacking \cite{Willem2014} and it was shown that this number depends on the \emph{hardness} of the evaluation problem \citep{Libin2018}.
+As running an individual-based model is computationally intensive (i.e., minutes to hours, depending on the complexity of the model), minimizing the number of required model evaluations reduces the total time required to evaluate a given set of preventive strategies.
+This renders the use of individual-based models attainable in studies that would otherwise not be computationally feasible.
+Additionally, reducing the number of model evaluations will free up computational resources in studies that already use individual-based models, capacitating researchers to explore a broader set of model scenarios.
+This is important, as considering a wider range of scenarios increases the confidence about the overall utility of preventive strategies \cite{wu2006reducing}.